feelpp/feelpp/QuickReference/mesh.md

 <a href="#" class="top">top</a>
 <hr>
-\section Load Load Meshes
+# Load Load Meshes
-\subsection LoadMesh loadMesh
+## LoadMesh loadMesh
 You can use this function to:
-\li load a \c .msh file and use the mesh data structure
+* load a \c .msh file and use the mesh data structure
-\li load a \c .geo file and automatically generate a mesh data structure on this geometrical structure
+* load a \c .geo file and automatically generate a mesh data structure on this geometrical structure

 <b>Interface:</b><br>
 \co
 mesh_ptrtype loadMesh(_mesh, _filename, _refine, _update, physical_are_elementary_regions);
 \eco
 Required Parameters:
-\li \c _mesh: a mesh data structure.
+* \c _mesh: a mesh data structure.

 Optional Parameters:
  -  \c _hsize (double): characteristic size of the mesh.
 This option will edit the \c .geo file and change the variable \c h if defined